 Finally, these are the records that Antonelli aims to break in Formula 1:

-1 - Youngest winner of a Sprint
+1 - Youngest Sprint winner

-3 - Youngest Grand Slam author
+2 - Youngest Grand Chelem achiever

 Before Antonelli, the last Italian to win a GP was Giancarlo Fisichella at the Malaysian GP in 2006.
-In total, 16 Italian drivers have won a GP, but only one reached double digits: Alberto Ascari claimed 13 GPs from 1951 to 1953.
+In total, 16 Italian drivers have won a GP, but only one has reached double digits: Alberto Ascari claimed 13 GPs from 1951 to 1953.
 Seven decades later, this record might finally fall.

-5 - Youngest World Champion
+4 - Youngest World Champion